DanielWestiner/portfolio-3/README.md

 ## Description

-This project was to update and clean up my second portfolio to showcase the recent skills that I have learned in my budding career as a web developer.
+This project was to update my second portfolio to showcase the recent skills that I have learned in my budding career as a web developer.
 I linked some of the projects that I have developed in these first couple months as well as linked all personal pages (LinkedIn, Github, my Resume, etc) on to the portfolio as well.

 - [Installation](#installation)
 - [Usage](#usage)